 A major industry

 Forsmark is the most recently built nuclear power plant in Sweden – the three reactors were all commissioned between 1980 and 1985.
-The total power output is approximately 3,140 MW.
+The total power output is approximately 3,270 MW with an anual production of about 25 TWh, making us one of the largest producers of electrical power in Sweden.

-Forsmark has 1050 employees and an annual turnover of around SEK 4.5 billion.
+Forsmark has about 1070 employees, 474 contracted workers on one-year-basis and an annual turnover of around SEK 4.5 billion.
 The company was founded in 1973 by Vattenfall AB and Mellansvensk Kraftgrupp AB.
 The current owners are Vattenfall (66%) Mellansvensk Kraftgrupp (25.5%) and Sydkraft Nuclear Power AB (SNP) (8.5%).

 Investment for the future